Volume 41 - Issue 30 - July 28, 2022

 Notice to Consulting Firms

 If a firm is not currently prequalified by KDOT, a proposal may still be submitted.
-Firms not prequalified must also provide documentation that demonstrates the firm is qualified.
+Firms not prequalified must also provide documentation that demonstrates the firm is qualified for each specified category listed in this notice for the project.
 Firms must use the KDOT prequalification form to provide this documentation.
 KDOT 1050 Prequalification Category Definitions (Blue Book) can be found at http://www.ksdot.org/descons.asp.
 Consultants may create a team to meet the prequalification requirements.
 All firms doing business with KDOT must be registered and in good standing under the laws of the State of Kansas at the time of contracting and must comply with applicable state and federal laws, rules, and regulations.

 |Table 2: Project Summary|

 |K-32 in Wyandotte County beginning at Bridges #104 and #105 located at the K-32/Turner Diagonal/Kaw Drive intersection east to S. 55th Street|

 KDOT anticipates the following to be included in the consultant’s scope: Construction Inspection/Testing.